Fit as a Mama Bear

 Multiple ingredients for buttercream frosting in measuring cups with text labels over top.

-How To Make Protein Frosting
+How To Make Dairy-Free Protein Buttercream Frosting

 Steel bowl with butter, honey, and vanilla in it.